hashicorp/vault/website/source/guides/secret-mgmt/static-secrets.html.md

 ![Personas Introduction](/assets/images/vault-static-secrets.png)

-Step 1 through 3 are performed by `devops` psersona.
+Step 1 through 3 are performed by `devops` persona.
 Step 4 describes the commands that `apps` persona runs to read secrets from Vault.

 ### <a name="step1"></a>Step 1: Store the Google API key